ciscoheat/superforms-web/src/routes/concepts/error-handling/+page.md

 The `aria-invalid` attribute is used to automatically focus on the first error field; see the [errorSelector](/concepts/error-handling#errorselector) option further below.

-> To track touched fields, `$errors` doesn't remove any fields from itself when there are no errors; it sets them to `undefined`.
-A truthy/falsy check should be made for each field when checking for errors.

 ## setError

 Most errors will be set automatically when the data is validated, but you may want to add errors after determining that the data is valid.
 This is easily done with the `setError` helper function.